Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 ```
 Final Summary

-    Logistic Regression achieved 0.90 precision, meeting the 0.80 business goal
+    1. Logistic Regression achieved 0.90 precision, meeting the 0.80 business goal.

-    Random Forest and XGBoost also performed well
+    2. Random Forest and XGBoost also performed well with solid trade-offs in accuracy and precision.

-    Business recommendations provided for deployment and monitoring
+    3. Prioritize high-protein and higher-calorie recipes in categories like Vegetables, Potatoes, and Pork.

 Business Recommendations